Varying gambling laws, language, currencies, and culture greatly impact which betting sites are the best for gamblers in any particular country.

 Legality of Online Gambling in Europe

 Each European nation takes a different approach to managing online gambling.
-On the one hand, countries such as the UK, France, and Spain went the legalization and regulation route.

-Country Specific EU Betting Information
+Country-Specific EU Betting Information

 United Kingdom

-The UK is the leader in online gambling and was one of the first member states to legalize the activity.
+The UK is the leader in online gambling and was one of the first countries to legalize the activity.
 Home to many of the world’s largest bookmakers, the UK is rich in gambling history.
 Players have unfiltered access to foreign and domestic operators, and all forms of gambling are legal in the UK.

 The UK is probably the best country in the world for punters.
 Not only do you have access to all the best European betting sites, but you pay no taxes on your winnings.
-Additionally, the Gambling Commission effectively regulates the industry and ensures high standards of conduct among licensed bookmakers.

 France